luisjexp/prjDIPOLE/README.md

-## Implementation Vs. Function of Orientation Tuning

 *Why are such units tuned to orientation?* Despite decades of research, our understanding of orientation tuning remains incomplete.
-At least two approaches have been taken to understand the topic.
-(1) First, is to focus on the *function* of orientation tuning, namely how it influences downstream visual processes and how it benefits perception and behavior (2) Another approach is to focus on how orientation tuning is generated, or *implemented*, by the units that make up the early visual system (i.e. the retina, thalamus, and V1).
+At least two approaches are taken to understand the topic.
+(1) First, is to focus on the *function* of orientation tuning, namely how it influences downstream visual processes and how it benefits perception and behavior (2) Another approach is to focus on how orientation tuning is generated, or *implemented*, by the units that make up the early visual system (i.e. the retina, thalamus, and V1) of mammals.
 Both of these approaches are needed to aquire a complete understanding orientation tuning.

 Here I focus a model, which attempts to explain how tuning is implemented, with less emphasis function.